Table of Contents

 7 Best Nitric Oxide Foods and Supplements

 It is possible to boost your nitric oxide levels by eating nitrate-rich foods and plant protein.
-We pulled together a list of powerhouse foods capable of providing ample dietary nitrate.
+We pulled together a list of nitrate-rich foods to enhance nitric oxide production.

 1. Leafy Greens

 The best source of dietary nitrate is, without a doubt, organic leafy vegetables.
-Studies show eating leafy greens regularly can help maintain enough NO in your blood to support cardiovascular function.
+Studies show eating leafy greens regularly can help maintain enough NO in your blood to help reduce the risk of cardiovascular complications.

 Vegetables high in nitrates are also high in antioxidants — which neutralize free radicals depleting NO in the bloodstream.
 Some of the best leafy greens to eat are: